Mahmh/shiftiatrics/README.md

-# Shiftiatrics: Automated Shift Scheduling for Businesses in the Pediatrics Industry
+# Shiftiatrics: Automated Shift Scheduling for Businesses in the ER Industry
 <u>Problem statement:</u> Businesses spend a lot of time, energy, and money in scheduling shifts & designing agreed-upon rosters every month, especially in the healthcare industry.
 In addition, shift schedules for emergency doctors are more complicated than, for example, dentists.
 Hence, there is a higher demand for automating shift schedules for emergency doctors than dentists.

 <u>Solution:</u> I have built an automated scheduling website for businesses that coordinate ER staff members to use for automating this tedious task.